rodrigors3012/dota-teams/README.md

 # Planned Features

 - Real-time validation using the team list loaded on init for the search bar.
-- Sorting and filtering for all columns of all three tables.
+- Possibly add filtering to the tables.
 - Cleanup and documentation.
+I suspect some components can be constructed in a manner that reduces duplicate code.

 ## Development server